lambci/docker-lambda/README.md

 Example
 -------

-You can perform actions with the current directory using the `-v` arg with `docker run` – logging goes to stderr and the callback result goes to stdout:
+You can run your Lambdas from local directories using the `-v` arg with `docker run` – logging goes to stderr and the callback result goes to stdout:

 ```sh